jerryhgladinet/docs/admin/source/chapter03.rst

 **Manage Tenant**

 This will drill deeper into the per-tenant management page view.
+By clicking the “Manage Tenant” **(2)** option (see above image), the Cluster Admin sees the Tenant Dashboard as well as additional options to configure the Tenant settings.

 **Force full scan for storage quota usage**